openpubkey/openpubkey/docs/pktoken.md

 # PK Token

 OpenPubkey works by binding an identity's public key to that identity's OpenID Connect ID Token.
-This binding allows verifiers that have learned the identity's public key to check if an ID Token is bound that particular public key.
+This binding allows verifiers who have learned the identity's public key to check if an ID Token is bound to that particular public key.
 To provide verifiers with all the needed information, we add this additional information as additional signatures to the ID Token.
 This is possible because ID Tokens are JSON Web Signatures (JWS) and JWS can support more than one signature.
 We call this ID Token extended with additional signatures a PK Token (Public Key Token).

-In this document we provide background on JSON Web Signatures (JWS), we breakdown how our PK Tokens function via an example PK Token and then finally provide a "Zoo" of all of the types of PK Tokens we use in OpenPubkey.
+In this document we provide background on JSON Web Signatures (JWS), we breakdown how our different types of PK Tokens work via examples.

-## JSON Web Signatures (JWS) and JSON Web Tokens (JWTs)
+## JSON Web Signatures (JWS) and JSON Web Tokens (JWT)

 A [JWS (JSON Web Signature)](https://www.rfc-editor.org/rfc/rfc7515.html) is a signed message format.
 The message which is signed is called the payload.
 It supports 1 or more signatures.
-Each signature has a protected header (denoted as `protected` in JSON) which specifies metadata about the signature such as the algorithm (`alg`) that was used to verify it and the key ID (`kid`) of the public key which should be used to verify the signature.
+Each signature has a protected header (denoted as `protected` in JSON) which specifies metadata about the signature such as the signing algorithm (`alg`) and the key ID (`kid`) of the public key which should be used to verify the signature.

 ```json
 "payload": "message payload"